Timon and Pumbaa: The Lion King 1½

 The film also shows more of Simba's life with Timon and Pumbaa before Nala came along, stating that Simba had beaten Timon in every bug-eating contest they had done with one another.
-Timon and Pumbaa, afraid that Nala would take away their friend, attempted to spoil Simba and Nala's date by letting out bees, a spider, and tripping the two (explaining why they fell down the hill in the first film), but all failed.
+Timon and Pumbaa, afraid that Nala would take away their friend, attempted to spoil Simba and Nala's date by letting out bees, a spider, and tripping the two, but all failed.
 Later on, they see Simba and Nala arguing.
-They also mistake the appearance of Mufasa's ghost as bad weather ("I think the storm is coming to a head").
+They also mistake the appearance of Mufasa's ghost as bad weather.
 After they realize Simba has gone back to take his rightful place as king, it is revealed that Pumbaa had set off to help Simba before Timon, who was unsupportive and angry.
-Timon eventually came to his senses thanks to Rafiki's continued advice, and quickly followed, after which Rafiki says, "My work here is done."
+Timon eventually came to his senses thanks to Rafiki's continued advice and quickly followed, leaving Rafiki satisfied with his progress.
 After the duo provide their hula distraction, they encounter Ma and Uncle Max, who had been searching for Timon ever since he left the meerkat colony.
-Later on during the fight, they defeat the hyenas by digging a massive tunnel network, sending the hyenas down Pride Rock where they get to take revenge on Scar who had betrayed them.
+Later on during the fight, they defeat the hyenas by digging a massive tunnel network, sending the hyenas down to Pride Rock's base in time for them to take revenge on Scar for betraying them.
 At the end, Timon takes his entire meerkat colony to live in the oasis, free from danger.

-Despite the appearance of Timon's mother, Ma (who was also given reference in at least one episode of Timon & Pumbaa) and his Uncle Max, Timon's father is never mentioned.
-However, in deleted scenes, Timon's father is an active character, though he was apparently replaced by Uncle Max.

 The Lion Guard

-Timon and Pumbaa appear with several of the film's other characters in the Disney Junior series The Lion Guard, which centers around Simba & Nala's second-born cub, Kion.
+Timon and Pumbaa appear with several of the film's other characters in the Disney Junior series The Lion Guard, which centers around Simba and Nala's second-born cub, Kion.
 During the series, which is set within the time gap in The Lion King II: Simba's Pride, Timon and Pumbaa are adoptive uncles of a young honey badger named Bunga, who is one of the members of the Lion Guard.
 When Bunga was an infant, he encountered Timon and Pumbaa singing "Utamu".
 Instantly smitten, Bunga had begun following them around.
 Pumbaa wanted to keep Bunga, but Timon didn't want to raise anymore kids since he and Pumbaa have already done so with Simba, but the two friends see that the honey badger wants to be with them as well.
 Before he accepted Bunga, Timon instructed the honey badger to climb a tree and fetch them some Utamu grubs.
 When Bunga had succeeded and given the grubs to Timon, the meerkat had allowed him to stay, and the three have lived together ever since.